 Salted with salt With Grace or wrath

 Tried with fire here or hereafter.
-Self-denial and endurance of our Lord's will must be the salt and the fire of our sacrifice in this life, or else the endless woes of the wrath of God shall be both preserving salt and consuming fire to us in Hell.
+Self-denial and endurance of our Lord's will, must be the salt and the fire of our sacrifice in this life, or else the endless woes of the wrath of God shall be both preserving salt and consuming fire to us in Hell.

 It is far better to accept the light afflictions of today, than to endure the fierce flames of perdition forever.

-What is the fire and salt of the Lord- PERFECT JUDGMENT
+The fire and salt of the Lord is - PERFECT JUDGMENT

-Those that present not themselves living sacrifices to God's grace, shall be made for ever dying sacrifices to his justice, and since they would not give honor to him, he will get him honor upon them; they would not be salted with the salt of divine grace
+Those who don’t present themselves as living sacrifices to God's grace, shall be made for ever dying sacrifices to his justice, and since they would not give honor to him, he will get him honor upon them if they will not be salted with the salt of divine grace.
+Rom.12:1; 2:2; 9:21,22; II Tim.
+2:20

 They would not admit their corrupt affections, they would not submit to the operation, could not bear the corrosives that were necessary to eat out the proud flesh, it was to them like cutting off a hand, or plucking out an eye; and therefore in hell they shall be salted with fire; coals of fire shall be scattered upon them (Eze 10:2), as salt upon the meat, and brimstone (Job 18:15), as fire and brimstone were rained on Sodom; the pleasures they have lived in, shall eat their flesh, as it were with fire, Jas 5:3.